 What colors will work best in project management and which combination will work best?

-Probably the only case when Reds will be good for projects – is when they will be the ones leading it😄
+Probably the only case when Reds will be good for projects – is when they will be the ones leading them😄

 - Red will be fast – sense of urgency is critical for project managers and projects, because they are schedule scope and budget driven.
 Reds normally do more because of speed and efficiency.